#syntax-tree #tree-structure #memory

 The primary difference between syntree and rowan is that we don't store the original source in the syntax tree.
 Instead, the user of the library is responsible for providing it as necessary.
 Like when calling print_with_source.

-The API for constructing a syntax tree is provided through Builder which provides streaming builder methods.
+The API for constructing a syntax tree is provided through Builder which implements streaming builder methods.
 Internally the builder is represented as a contiguous slab of memory.
 Once a tree is built the structure of the tree can be queried through the Tree type.

 Note that syntree::tree! is only a helper which simplifies building trees for examples.
 It corresponds exactly to performing open, close, and token calls on Builder as specified.